frc1511/Teaching-Resources/lessons/variables.md

 3. The value
 This is what the variable stores, it will be of the same type of the variable

-They get arranged like so:
+The parts get arranged like so:
 ```java
 type name = value;
 ```